 - (3) Assessments (connected to the cloud for recordkeeping)

 Have an Oculus Rift or Windows Mixed Reality headset?
 Jump in and start learning with virtual reality – VictoryVR’s Adventures in Space: Black Holes and Beyond is now available for FREE.

 Want more info on VictoryVR’s virtual reality science curriculum?
 Just fill out the form below.
 If you already have an Oculus Rift, HTC Vive, or Windows Mixed Reality headset, please let us know.

 Sign up for our VR Education Program by clicking here!

 VictoryVR Education Recipe

-VictoryVR books and the experiences contained within transport students to a wide variety of places that will deepen their understandings of science: deserts, forests, beaches—even outer space!
-We provide students opportunities to explore locations that enhance their learning while we reinforce grade-appropriate science standards in meaningful and memorable ways.
+VictoryVR curriculum units, and the experiences contained within, transport students to a wide variety of places that will deepen their understandings of science: deserts, forests, beaches—even outer space!
+We provide students with opportunities to explore locations that enhance their learning while we reinforce grade-appropriate science standards in meaningful and memorable ways.